AlexG-4W/autonomous-engineering-copilot/README.md

 - `src/ingestion/`: Extractors for PDFs, CSVs.
 - `src/rag/`: Logic for vector embedding, database interaction (LanceDB), LLM generation, and text chunking.
 - `tests/`: Comprehensive test suite using pytest and MagicMock for GUI testing.

+- ## License
+This project is licensed under the GNU General Public License v3.0